ahmadiehsan/personal_docs/docs/software/storages_and_data/db/acid_transaction/isolation.md

 <img src="image7.png" style="width:3.86352in" />

 Read Uncommitted is the lowest isolation level.
-At this level, make sure **no transaction can update a database row if another transaction has already been updated and not committed.** This protects against lost updates, but won’t stand in the way of dirty reads.
+At this level, make sure **no transaction can update a database row if another transaction has already been updated and not committed.** This protects against lost updates, but won't stand in the way of dirty reads.

 ### Read Committed